Paraná (state): Agriculture

+Manufacturing Industry

 About industry, Paraná had an industrial GDP of R $92.8 billion in 2017, equivalent to 7.8% of the national industry.
 It employs 763,064 workers in the industry.
 The main industrial sectors are: Food (19.1%), Industrial Services of Public Utility, such as Electricity and Water (18.5%), Construction (17.3%), Motor Vehicles (8.1%), and Petroleum Derivatives and Biofuels (5.7%).
 These 5 sectors concentrate 68.7% of the state's industry.

 In Brazil, the automotive sector represents close to 22% of industrial GDP.
 In 2019 the state came 2nd in national vehicle production, with a share of 15%.
 The state has Volkswagen, Renault, Audi, Volvo and DAF plants.

 In the paper and cellulose sector, Brazilian pulp production was 19.691 million tons in 2019.
 The country exported US$7.48 billion in pulp this year, US$3.25 billion only to China.
 Brazilian forest-based industry exports totaled US$9.7 billion (US$7.48 billion in cellulose, US$2 billion in paper and US$265 million in wood panels).
 Paper production was 10.535 million tons in 2019.
 The country exported 2.163 million tons.
 In 2016, the paper and cellulose industry in the South of the country represented 33% of the national total.
-This year, Paraná was the national leader in the production of roundwood (mainly eucalyptus) for the pulp and paper industry (15.9 million m³); Brazil was the second country that produced the most cellulose in the world and the eighth in the production of paper.
+This year, Paraná was the national leader in the production of roundwood (mainly eucalyptus) for the pulp and paper industry (15.9 million m3); Brazil was the second country that produced the most cellulose in the world and the eighth in the production of paper.
 The city that most produced these woods in Brazil was Telêmaco Borba (PR), and the 5th largest was Ortigueira (PR).
-In 2016, the top five states producing logs for paper and cellulose (mainly eucalyptus) were: Paraná (15.9 million m³), São Paulo (14.7 million m³), Bahia (13.6 million m³), Mato Grosso do Sul (9.9 million m³) and Minas Gerais (7.8 million m³).
-Together, they correspond to 72.7% of the national production of 85.1 million m³.
+In 2016, the top five states producing logs for paper and cellulose (mainly eucalyptus) were: Paraná (15.9 million m3), São Paulo (14.7 million m3), Bahia (13.6 million m3), Mato Grosso do Sul (9.9 million m3) and Minas Gerais (7.8 million m3).
+Together, they correspond to 72.7% of the national production of 85.1 million m3.
 The ten largest producing municipalities had 22.9% of the country's production.
 They were the cities of Telêmaco Borba (PR), Três Lagoas (MS), Caravelas (BA), Mucuri (BA), Ortigueira (PR), São Mateus (ES), Dom Eliseu (PR), Nova Viçosa (BA), Water Clara (MS) and Ribas do Rio Pardo (MS).

 Paraná is the largest producer of oil shale in Brazil.
 In the city of São Mateus do Sul, there is a Petrobras plant specialized in the production of the material.
 Approximately 7,800 tons are processed daily.